 - Don’t forget a camera to snap the fantastic memories you’ll make on tour with us!

 - Please limit your luggage to 1 x small/medium piece per person (no more than 15kg), along with 1 x small handbag or daypack.

 Head into the Highlands…

 As you head towards the Highlands, you’ll see the amazing Forth Railway Bridge, now a UNESCO World Heritage Site.
 It’s bright red, so you can’t miss it, and it’s a stunning example of Victorian engineering.
 With its triple cantilever design, it is the biggest one of its kind in Britain and the second-biggest in the world.
 Our journey continues past Perth, the old capital of Scotland.
 With a rich and influential history that stretches back over 800 years, it has always been one of the most important political, judicial and commercial centres in Scotland.

-We will travel along the side of the Tay River, Scotland’s longest river, passing Dunkeld – ‘fort of the Celts’ – the ancient religious centre of Kenneth MacAlpin.
+As you journey north, you will pass Dunkeld – ‘fort of the Celts’ – the ancient religious centre of Kenneth MacAlpin.
 Our first stop will be at about 9.30 am in the beautiful, small Highland town of Pitlochry, one of the gateways to the Highlands which lies on the River Tummel.
 Here you can buy some delicious home baking and get ready to continue deeper into the Highlands.